ministryofjustice/hmpps-probation-integration-services/projects/suicide-risk-form-and-delius/README.md

 # Suicide Risk Form and Delius

-The [HMPPS Suicide Risk Form service](https://github.com/ministryofjustice/hmpps-suicide-risk-form-ui) enables probation practitioners to create breach suicide risk forms for offenders who may be at risk of suicide.
+The [HMPPS Suicide Risk Form service](https://github.com/ministryofjustice/hmpps-suicide-risk-form-ui) enables probation practitioners to create suicide risk forms for people on probation who may be at risk of suicide.

 ## Business Need